 Extension of Negotiation Offer States

 Each state element MAY contain additional child elements to provide domain specific information.
 This information can be used to optimize the negotiation process.
 If this information is not understood, it SHOULD be ignored.

+Implications of the Expiration of an Offer on its State

+A Negotiation Offer MAY have an expiration time attached to it (please refer to Section 5.2).
+In cases where the expiration time of an offer is reached (i.e. the offer has expired and is not valid anymore), the state of the offer changes to REJECTED.
+Specifically, one of the following state transitions are triggered by the expiration of an offer:

+ADVISORY REJECTED

+SOLICITED REJECTED

+ACCEPTABLE REJECTED

 Negotiation Offer State Transitions